Our current projects

 Horizon 2020 is the biggest EU Research and Innovation programme ever, with nearly €80 billion of funding available for multi-national collaboration projects and individual researchers, as well as SMEs.

-We are currently involved in six Horizon 2020 research projects - four with teams in the Faculty of Medicine, one with the Faculty of Engineering - and one with the KIOS Research and Innovation Center of Excellence, University of Cyprus.
+We are currently involved in seven Horizon 2020 research projects - four with teams in the Faculty of Medicine, two with the Faculty of Engineering, and one with the KIOS Research and Innovation Center of Excellence, University of Cyprus.

 Horizon 2020 projects

-The Research Project Management team provide consortium management to the 22 partner institutions and leads on the project’s dissemination, communication and impact activities.
+The Research Project Management team provide consortium & project management to the 22 partner institutions and leads on the project’s dissemination, communication and impact activities.

 Diagnosis and Management of Febrile Illness using RNA Personalised Molecular Signature Diagnosis